-The sustainable investment objective of the Fund is to make a positive impact on worldwide environmental sustainability and social standards through investing in debt securities of global listed companies which make a positive impact on the world while at the same time having a low environmental footprint and operating within the environmental boundaries that support sustainable planetary thriving.
+The Fund has sustainable investment as its objective within the meaning of Article 9 of the SFDR.
+The sustainable investment objective of the Fund is to make a positive impact on worldwide environmental sustainability and social standards through investing in debt securities of global listed companies which make a positive impact on the world (as measured by a positive contribution to one or more of the UN Sustainable Development Goals ("SDGs")) while at the same time having a low environmental footprint and operating within the environmental boundaries that support sustainable planetary thriving.
+In addition to the sustainable investment objective, the Fund aims to generate an attractive level of income and positive risk-adjusted returns in the medium-to-long term.